45) Super Sunday, 12:01 – 1:00 AM – “BAGS of BLOOD!”

 of the One World Mall, Ted, where I’ve been receiving reports that it’s bad

-inside, bad as the January Six riots five years ago, bad as in the Superdome
+inside, bad as the January Six riots almost a decade ago, bad as in the

 wait, sir?”